junxit/us-congress-bills-115/metadata.md

 - 2018-06-14 — Placed on the Union Calendar, Calendar No. 589.
 - 2018-06-14 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-756.
 - 2018-06-14 — Reported by the Committee on Homeland Security.
 H. Rept.
 115-756.
+- 2018-06-19 — Considered under suspension of the rules. (consideration: CR H5266-5267)
+- 2018-06-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4991.
+- 2018-06-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-06-19 — Mr. Donovan moved to suspend the rules and pass the bill, as amended.
+- 2018-06-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5266)
+- 2018-06-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5266)